 DROP SCHEMA schema_name CASECADE;

-Where schema_name is the name of the schema that you want to drop and this schema contains all the tables.
+Where schema_name is the name of the schema that you want to drop, and this schema contains all the tables.

 psql -U postgres -d postgres